 On This Day March 1

-1932 – In a case that draws national attention, the 20-month-old son of aviator Charles Lindbergh is kidnapped from the family’s Hopewell, New Jersey mansion.
+1932 – In one of the most sensational criminal cases in American history, the 20-month-old son of aviator Charles Lindbergh is kidnapped from the family’s Hopewell, New Jersey mansion.
 Despite a ransom payment, the child is never returned.
 Two months later, his decomposed body is found by a truck driver about four miles from the Lindbergh home.
-The investigation eventually leads to the arrest of German immigrant and carpenter Bruno Hauptmann, who is tried, convicted and, in 1936, executed for the crime.
+The investigation eventually leads to the arrest of German immigrant and carpenter Bruno Hauptmann, who is tried, convicted and executed for the crime in 1936.

 1961 – Newly elected President John F. Kennedy signs an executive order establishing the Peace Corps.
 Over the years, the Peace Corps has sent nearly a quarter of a million American volunteers to 141 countries to provide local training and assistance with health, education, water, sanitation, agriculture, nutrition and forestry projects.

 1969 – Legendary New York Yankees center fielder Mickey Mantle announces his retirement from baseball.
 Nicknamed “The Mick,” he is considered one of the greatest power and switch hitters in baseball history.

 1969 – “Everyday People,” by Sly and the Family Stone, tops the Billboard Hot 100.

 1973 – “The Dark Side of the Moon,” the eighth studio album by British rock band Pink Floyd, is released in the U.S. and gives us classics including “Money” and “Us and Them.”
 It remains on the Billboard album chart for an incredible 937 weeks (18 years).

 1974 – Olivia Newton-John wins Record of the Year and Best Pop Female Vocal Performance Grammys for “I Honestly Love You.”